tytydraco/yessleep/out/My_brothers_girlfriend_made_him_do_something_terrible.md

 He was in his last year of high school, while I was two years older, already attending the local college.
 I met her first, before my parents, when he asked me to grab coffee near the school.
 The second I saw her, I knew something didn’t fit.

 She was stunning, popular, rich and way out of his league.
-I could not understand what she was doing with my brother, an awkward kid son of a retired police officer.
+I could not understand what she was doing with my brother, an awkward kid, son of a retired police officer.

 From the first time I saw them together, I noticed his posture: submissive, adoring.
 And hers: confident, in control, like she knew exactly the power she held.